 These are the only graduate schools of the university that confer all three classifications of degrees (research degrees, specialist degrees and professional degrees) to develop human resources who can address a wide range of issues that need to be resolved in society.
 As such, they offer distinctive educational programs tailored to those degree classifications.
-Despite the lingering COVID-19 pandemic, the application-to-enrollment ratios generally remained as high as in the previous academic year in AY2021, in which the application-to-enrollment ratio was 1.4 for master's programs (research degree, specialist degree) and 2.1 for doctoral programs (research degree) in the degree programs in Business Sciences, 3.3 for the Law School Program (professional degree), and 3.1 for the MBA Program in International Business (professional degree).
+Despite the lingering COVID-19 pandemic, the application-to-enrollment ratios generally remained as high as in the previous academic year in AY2021, in which the application-to-enrollment ratios for professional degrees had particularly risen.
+The application-to-enrollment ratio was 2.4 for master's programs (research degree, specialist degree) and 2.1 for doctoral programs (research degree) in the degree programs in Business Sciences, 3.3 for the Law School Program (professional degree), and 3.1 for the MBA Program in International Business (professional degree).

-Providing an extension program on the basics of business information and AI Companies Students A
+Providing an extension program on the basics of business information and AI Companies Students AI

 It is becoming clear that machine learning, text, and network analysis of business information can be effective in resolving a broad range of business challenges.
-To communicate outcomes in this field more widely to society in an easy-to-understand manner, the degree programs in business administration provided an extension program on the basics of business information and Al in response to the recent marked social needs concerning Al.
+To communicate outcomes in this field more widely to society in an easy-to-understand manner, the degree programs in business administration provided an extension program on the basics of business information and AI in response to the recent marked social needs concerning AI.

-Improving the number of students passing the bar exam and pass rate Companies Students Al
+Improving the number of students passing the bar exam and pass rate Companies Students ompanies Students Alun